Policy & Advocacy

 To transform the ways in which educators are prepared and supported, NCTR:

-- Collaborates with educational advocacy organizations to propel the movement of teacher residencies and increase their individual and collective impact.
+- Develops state strategies to strengthen and improve conditions for teacher residencies and increase teacher residencies’ individual and collective impact.

 Helpful Resources